lunant/jdoctest/docs/index.rst

 By default, jDoctest reports using ``console.log``, ``console.warn``, and ``console.error``.
 Watch the console output of the your browser!
-Is there no any outputs?
+Is there no output?
 Don't worry.
-It means the test is succeeded. jDoctest reports only failures by default.
-We can get all reporting using ``verbose`` option:
+It means the test ran successfully. jDoctest reports only failures by default.
+We can also see the progress of the test with the ``verbose`` option:

 .. sourcecode:: js